 You will have academic opportunities to develop the skills to organize, lead, and evaluate a variety of outdoor adventure programs.
 You will develop novice to advanced technical skills in rock climbing, caving, canoeing, kayaking, backpacking, and ropes course facilitation.
-Those who desire a wilderness leadership experience can take a five-week intensive summer course.
+If you desire a wilderness leadership experience, you can take a five-week intensive summer course.
 The Wilderness Institute focuses on leadership development, group processing, adventure programming, and outdoor living skills.
 This course emphasizes leadership development in the field of outdoor recreation involving skill acquisition in hiking, orienteering, camping, backpacking, rock climbing, caving, and paddling.

 You will be able to build technical skills and leadership abilities.
 For example, you may be employed through RU Outdoors, the adventure programming component of campus recreation.
 Many of our students serve as trip leaders for RU Outdoors or facilitate the indoor climbing wall located in Peters Hall.